 Some people prefer not to move until it’s absolutely necessary, but independent living at a CCRC offers many benefits.
 You spend less time maintaining a residence and enjoy convenient services such as dining, housekeeping, laundry, transportation services, security, maintenance, and emergency assistance.

 CCRCs or life care communities typically offer a selection of floor plans and layouts to accommodate individuals and couples, including private studio apartments and multi-bedroom spaces with kitchens, balconies, and in-space storage.
 In independent living residences, apartments are unfurnished so you can bring in your favorite pieces and make it your home.

 Most continuing care retirement communities also provide a full range of amenities and recreation to encourage active living.
 Riddle Village, for example, has a fitness center, pool, putting green, games room, art studio, woodworking shop, and social calendar of events.
 Amenities vary by CCRC, so it’s important to consider your lifestyle so you find a community that’s the right fit.

 What If My Care Needs Change?

-A continuing care retirement community provides worry-free living.
+Continuing care retirement communities provide worry-free living.
 Residents can transition from independent living to assisted living or nursing care if needed.

-When choosing a CCRC, be clear on the different levels of care provided and what’s included as part of the fees.
-Some may charge the same rate no matter which level of care a resident moves into, while others may have different fees.
+Just be clear on the different levels of care a CCRC can provide and what’s included as part of the fees.
+Some may charge the same rate no matter which level of care a resident moves into, while others may have additional cost for assisted living and nursing medical care.
 It’s also important to know when and how decisions to transition to other levels of care are made.